Ahagroen/packer_parser/Paper/basic_scheme.md

     2. "description" keyword (optional) - Describes the field

 #### String
 Defined as a variable length string.
 Maximum permitted length is 256 bytes of UTF-8 encoding.
 The length is encoded within the final bytestream, so only allocates the required length of the passed message + 1 byte.
-If the string field is specified last in the list provided to the required keyword, the length byte is not included and the string is assumed to use the remaining packet space (256 byte limit still applies)
+Planned update for V1.1: if the string field is specified last in the list provided to the required keyword, the length byte is not included and the string is assumed to use the remaining packet space (256 byte limit still applies)
 - Defined as a named parameter, then:
     1. "type" keyword - "string"
     2. "description" keyword (optional) - Describes the field